ThisIsRuddy/polar-random/README.md

 ```

-### Search for the top 25 wallet holders by node type - topWalletsByNode
+### walletsByNode - Search for the top 25 wallet holders by node type

 Examples: